 All water originates as Primary Water deep in the mantle of the Earth.
 Under pressure, it then makes its way to the surface via faults and fissures in the form of volcanic steam, artesian springs, geysers, and oases.
-The defining characteristic of Primary Water is that it has never before been on the surface of the Earth and is free of surface pollutants.
-When it approaches the surface of the Earth it mixes with water already here and then becomes part of the Hydrologic Cycle.
-Many Primary Water experts are able to locate the water as it nears the earth's surface, thus reducing the depth of drilling normally needed for water wells.
+The defining characteristic of Primary Water is that it has never before been on the surface of the Earth and is therefore free of surface pollutants.
+When it approaches the Earth's surface, Primary Water mixes with water already here and then becomes part of the Hydrologic Cycle.
+Skilled Primary Water experts are able to locate the water as it nears the earth's surface, thus reducing the depth of drilling normally required for water wells.